guija/sliding-window-copy-rust/README.md

 ### Analyse differences and created patches

  First, analyse the differences between `a` and `a1`.
 This is done by sliding windows over `a` and `a1`.
 For each window a hash is calculated.
 Then we find all the windows in `a1` that are already existing in `a`.
 For all bytes that are not covered by such a window we create a patch, called `Operation.TRANSFER`.
-For all windows that are already covered we created an `Operation.COPY`. `TRANSFER` means that the actual bytes have to be copied from the source to the target. `COPY` means that the bytes can be locally copied on the target from as we know they are already present there.
+For all windows that are already covered we create an `Operation.COPY`. `TRANSFER` means that the actual bytes have to be copied from the source to the target. `COPY` means that the bytes can be locally copied on the target from `a` as we know they are already present there.

  The signature is the following: